 Course equivalencies for any Murdoch University units not yet evaluated by UW-Eau Claire will be done AFTER your actual registration in Perth.
-This saves the Registrar's Office and department chairs hours of evaluating courses that no one actually takes.
-Please note that you cannot assume that a course you are taking will transfer back in the way you want it to just because you think the course description sounds similar to that of a course taught at UW-Eau Claire.
-All course equivalency decisions are made by UW-Eau Claire department chairs and are not official until the Registrar's Office receives the equivalency, with the chair's signature on it.
+This saves the Admissions Office and department chairs hours of evaluating courses that no one takes.
+Please note that you cannot assume that a course you are taking will transfer back in the way you want it to just because you think the course description sounds like that of a course taught at UW-Eau Claire.
+All course equivalency decisions are made by UW-Eau Claire department chairs and are not official until the Admissions Office receives the equivalency, with the chair's signature on it.